tfdahlin/lindele/api/docs/endpoints.md

 #### Description
 Serves the audio for a specific track.

-This route allows handles range requests, and in those cases returns a 206 status code.
+This route supports requests that specify a single byte range, and will serve the range specified in the `Range` HTTP header of a request.
+If the `Range` header is set, this endpoint will return a 206 status code.

 This route does not serve files with the application/json content-type header, and instead serves with the audio/mpeg content-type header.
 </details>